asklsd/docker-spring/README.md

 has been rewritten to use JUnit instead of TestNG and uses the Spring Framework RestTemplate to communicate with the Docker Server.

-## docker-java
+## docker-spring

 Java API client for [Docker](http://docs.docker.io/ "Docker")

-Supports Docker Client API v1.3, Docker Server version 0.6.1
+Supports a subset of the Docker Client API v1.7, Docker Server version 0.7.2

 ## Build with Maven